uptane/deployment-considerations/customizations.md

 The OEM SHOULD add two types of information to the custom targets metadata used by the Director repository: (1) the algorithm used to apply a delta image, and (2) the Targets metadata about the delta image.
 This is done so that ECUs know how to apply and verify the delta image.
 The Director repository SHOULD also be modified to produce delta images, because Uptane does not require it to compute deltas by default.
 The Director repository can use the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
 If desired, then the Director repository MAY encrypt the delta image.

 As these images are produced on demand by the Director repository, Primaries SHOULD download all delta and / or encrypted images only from that source.
-After full verification of metadata, Primaries SHOULD also check whether delta images match the Targets metadata from the Director repository, just as they check whether encrypted images match the Targets metadata from the Director repository when using non-delta images.
+After full verification of metadata, Primaries SHOULD also check whether delta images match the Targets metadata from the Director repository in the same manner in which they check such metadata from the Director repository when using non-delta images.

 Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table 1, depending on whether or not the delta image has been encrypted, and if the ECU has additional storage.
-Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption by ECUs that have no additional storage space.
+Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption on ECUs that do not have additional storage.
 In this case, the ECU would decrypt the delta image as it is downloaded, then follow the remainder of the steps in the third box below.

 ### TODO Write rationale for the SHOULDs throughout the section above.